kyma-project/kyma/docs/04-operation-guides/operations/01-install-kyma.md

   kyma deploy --component {COMPONENT_NAME@NAMESPACE}
   ```

   If no Namespace is provided, the `default` Namespace is used.
-For example, to install the `testing` component in the `default` Namespace and the `application-connector` component in the `kyma-integration` Namespace, run:
+For example, to install the `eventing` component in the `default` Namespace and the `istio` component in the `istio-system` Namespace, run:

   ```
-  kyma deploy --component testing --component application-connector@kyma-integration
+  kyma deploy --component eventing --component istio@istio-system
   ```